triton-inference-server/server/docs/user_guide/trace.md

 this example every 100-th inference request will be traced.
 The --trace-level option indicates the level of trace detail that should be collected. --trace-level option may be specified multiple times to trace multiple informations.
+The --log-frequency option specifies the rate that the traces are written to file.
+In this example Triton will log to file for every 50 traces collected.
+The --trace-count option specifies the remaining number of traces to be collected.
+In this example Triton will stop tracing more requests after 100 traces are collected.
 Use the --help option to get more information.

 In addition to configure trace settings in command line arguments, The user may modify the trace setting when Triton server